dk14/wolfram-mega/docs/dsl.md

 const collateralAlice = 10000
 const collateralBob = 10000
 const startDate = 1
-const MaxInfinity = 100000000 // a worst-case bound for recursion, e.g. if collaterals are not decreasing

 const multicontract = new Dsl(dsl => {
     let notionalAlice = collateralAlice